-If you have wondered what to make with prickly pears, you will love these fun tips and recipe ideas!
+If you have wondered what to make with prickly pears, you will love these fun tips and prickly pear recipes!
 I will walk you through everything you need to know about these exotic cactus fruits and how to enjoy their flavor!

 I have a special treat for you today!
 I am in love with prickly pears and will show you some of the best prickly pear recipes you can make with them!